 3. Cut the Excess Strap Length

 If you're using the key ring, go ahead and apply some pressure with the thumb and forefinger of your non-dominant hand.
 With the other hand, use the blade to follow the curve of the ring (or coins) to shave the extra length off.
 Then go back with the razor and get any spots that look uneven or strands left sticking out.

 Keep the strap end in the key ring or coin sandwich because this is holding the fibers firmly in place.
 Lightly singe the ends with a flame.

 Most NATO straps are made of nylon, which can be melted, and singeing the ends of the fibers will stop them from fraying.
 Be careful not to burn too much or you'll end up with a blackened look (also, be careful of your fingers, for god's sake, Billy).

 Butane-based torch lighters (the kind of lighter with flames that shoot out rather than flicker like a candle) are best for this.
 Finally, push the freshly singed fibers down to help them meld together and create a more even look.
-(Don't do this immediately after melting them, as it'll hurt like hell.
-Wait 20 seconds or so, or use a surface such as a cutting board covered in tin foil to absorb the heat and any excess nylon.)
+You want to do this when it's still hot so it's advisable to protect your fingers or use a tool (even the lighter itself).

 Your shortened NATO strap is complete.